 Portland Flea – 2022 TBD (CURRENTLY NO DECEMBER DATES)

-While not a holiday only event, Portland Flea usually runs once in December as well, as Holiday Flea + Food.
-Portland Flea is a monthly market popup that went weekly in 2022, that takes over outside Rejuvenation at the cross streets of SE 6th and SE Salmon St. with vendors, snacks, and crafts.
+While not a holiday only event, Portland Flea used to run once in December as well, as Holiday Flea + Food.
+Portland Flea was a monthly market popup that went weekly in 2022, that takes over outside Rejuvenation at the cross streets of SE 6th and SE Salmon St. with vendors, snacks, and crafts.

 Where: Nova Building, 240 SE Clay St, Portland, OR 97214